-The invention may be more vividly described with refertransport protocol of the remote computer.
-Thru the network 20 ence to FIGS. 1-5.
-FIG. 1 is a schematic diagram of a conventional digital electronic device that can be used to implement various aspects of the invention.
+Example embodiments of the present invention may be more vividly described with reference to FIGS. 1-5.
+FIG. 1 is a schematic diagram of a conventional digital electronic device that can be used in association with various embodiments of the present invention.
 The electronic device 100 includes a processing unit 101, a system memory 130 and a system bus 105 that couples various system components including the system memory to the processing unit.
 System bus may be any of several types of bus structures including a memory bus or memory controller, a peripheral bus, and a local bus using any of a variety of bus architectures.
 System memory includes a read only memory (ROM) 131 and a random access memory (RAM) 133.

-A basic input/output system (BIOS) 132 containing the basic routines that help to transfer information between elements within the electronic device 100, such as during startup, is stored in ROM 131.
-The electronic device 100 also includes a hard disk drive 107 for reading from and writing to a hard disk, an optical disk drive 111 for reading from or writing to a removable optical disk 116, such as a CD ROM or other optical media and a magnetic disk drive 109 for reading from or writing to a removable magnetic disk 115.
-Magnetic disk drive 109, Hard disk drive 107 and optical disk drive 111 are respectively connected to the system bus 105 by a magnetic disk drive interface 108, a hard disk drive interface 106 and an optical disk drive interface 111.
+A basic input/output system (BIOS) 132 containing the 5 basic routines that help to transfer information between elements within the electronic device 100, such as during startup, is stored in ROM 131.
+The electronic device 100 also includes a hard disk drive 107 for reading from and writing to a hard disk, an optical disk drive 111 for reading from or 10 writing to a removable optical disk 116, such as a CD ROM or other optical media and a magnetic disk drive 109 for reading from or writing to a removable magnetic disk 115.
+Magnetic disk drive 109, Hard disk drive 107 and optical disk drive 111 are respectively connected to the system bus 105 by a mag- 15 netic disk drive interface 108, a hard disk drive interface 106 and an optical disk drive interface 111.
 The drives and their associated media provide nonvolatile storage of electronic devices readable instructions, data structures, program modules and other data for the electronic device 100.

-Of course other types of media readable by electronic devices which can store data that is accessible by an electronic device such as flash memory cards, digital video disks, magnetic cassettes, random access memories (RAMs), read only memories (ROMs), and the like, may also be used in the exemplary environment.
-A number of program modules can be stored on the hard disk, magnetic disk 115, optical disk 116, ROM 131 or RAM 133, including an operating system 134, one or more application programs 135, other program modules 136, and program data 137.
+Of course other types of media readable by electronic devices which can store data that is accessible by an electronic device such as flash memory cards, digital video disks, magnetic cassettes, random access memories (RAMs), read exemplary environment.

+A number of program modules can be stored on the hard disk, magnetic disk 115, optical disk 116, ROM 131 or RAM 133, including an operating system 134, one or more application programs 135, other program modules 136, and pro- 30 gram data 137.

 A user can enter commands and information into the electronic device 100 through input or selection devices, such as a keyboard 119 and a pointing device 117.
-The pointing device 117 may comprise a mouse, touch pad, touch screen, voice control and activation or other similar devices.
-These and other input devices are often connected to the processing unit 101 through a serial port interface 112 that is coupled to the system bus, but may be connected by other interfaces, such as a parallel port or a universal serial bus (USB).
+The pointing device 117 may comprise a mouse, touch pad, touch screen, 35 voice control and activation or other similar devices.

+These and other input devices are often connected to the processing unit 101 through a serial port interface 112 that is coupled to the system bus, but may be connected by other interfaces, such as a parallel port or a universal serial bus 40 (USB).

 A monitor 104 or other type of display device is also connected to system bus 105 via an interface, such as a video adapter 102.
-In addition to the monitor, electronic devices typically include other peripheral output devices (not shown), such as speakers and microphones.
+In addition to the monitor, electronic devices typically include other peripheral output devices (not shown), 45 such as speakers and microphones.

 An additional serial port in the form of an IEEE 1394 interface 103 may also be provided.
-The IEEE 1394 interface 5 103 couples an IEEE 1394 compliant serial bus 138 to the system bus 105 or similar communication bus.
-The IEEE 1394 compliant serial bus 138, as known in the art, allows multiple devices 139 to communicate with the electronic device 100 and each other using high-speed serial channels.
+The IEEE 1394 interface 103 couples an IEEE 1394 compliant serial bus 138 to the system bus 105 or similar communication bus.
+The IEEE 50 1394 compliant serial bus 138, as known in the art, allows multiple devices 139 to communicate with the electronic device 100 and each other using high-speed serial channels.